Skip to content

 Video File Size Calculator

-Estimate video file size from duration, resolution, frame rate, and bitrate.
-Formulas and tables for planning MP4 and MOV exports.
+Estimate video file size from duration, resolution, and bitrate.
+Use the formula and tables to plan MP4 exports before you re-encode.

 By Petr Samokhin

 You need a five-minute 1080p clip under 25 MB for email.
-Should you export at 2 Mbps or 720p?
-A back-of-napkin estimate saves another round of trial exports.
-When the cap is fixed, compress video to target size on Mac skips manual iteration.
+Should you export at 2 Mbps or drop to 720p?
+A quick estimate saves another round of trial exports.
+These numbers are planning tools, not guarantees.
+Always export a short sample before a long render.

 What you need to estimate size